"Your Windows Computer Could Be Infected With Viruses!" removal instructions

-The number of scams of this type is growing by the days.
-Here are couple examples of other similar scams/scam websites: "Microsoft detected malicious virus and blocked your computer", "Enter Windows registration key to unblock", "Error XR01F5".
-Typically, they are designed either to trick people into downloading unwanted software or into calling scammers who try to sell unnecessary services or software.
-Most of the aforementioned PUAs are also similar.
-As a rule, their main purpose is to generate revenue for their developers causing unwanted redirects, gathering data and displaying ads.
-One way or another, most of them are promoted as legitimate and worthy apps but in reality they do not deliver any promised features, tools etc.
+The number of scams of this type is growing daily.
+Examples of other similar scams and scam websites include "Microsoft detected malicious virus and blocked your computer", "Enter Windows registration key to unblock", and "Error XR01F5".
+Typically, they are designed to trick people into downloading unwanted software or into calling scammers who try to sell unnecessary services or software.
+Most of the aforementioned PUAs are similar.
+Their main purpose is to generate revenue for the developers by causing unwanted redirects, gathering data and displaying ads.
+Most are promoted as legitimate and useful apps, however, they deliver none of the features promised, tools, etc.

 How did potentially unwanted applications install on my computer?

-There are two most common ways to trick people into downloading and installing unwanted apps: through intrusive ads that run scripts designed to download unwanted software or by bundling them into other software's setups.
-By bundling PUAs developers attempt to trick people into downloading/installing them together with regular software.
-To be more precise, developers do not disclose information about unwanted apps being included in setups properly and hide them in their settings like "Custom", "Advanced" and other similar parts.
-People who skip steps of download or installation setups often allow for PUAs to be installed as well.
+Two common ways used to trick people into downloading and installing unwanted apps are through intrusive ads that run scripts designed to download unwanted software and by bundling them into other software set-ups.
+Using bundling, developers attempt to trick people into downloading/installing PUAs with regular software.
+They do not disclose information about the inclusion of unwanted apps in set-ups and hide them in settings such as "Custom", "Advanced", and other similar parts.
+Furthermore, people who skip steps of the download or installation set-ups often allow PUAs to be installed.

 How to avoid installation of potentially unwanted applications?

-We do not recommend to use Peer-to-Peer networks (torrent clients, eMule and so on), unofficial websites, third party downloaders, installers and other similar tools to download or install any software.
-Especially if that software is free.
-Best way to do it is to use official websites and direct download links.
-Furthermore, do not leave "Custom", "Advanced" and other settings of any download or installation setup unchecked.
-The main purpose of this is to deselect offers to install/download unwanted apps.
+Do not use Peer-to-Peer networks (torrent clients, eMule, and so on), unofficial websites, third party downloaders, installers and other such tools to download or install software, especially if the software is free.
+Use official websites and direct download links.
+Furthermore, do not leave "Custom", "Advanced" and other settings of download or installation setups unchecked.
+Deselect offers to install/download unwanted apps.
 Another way to avoid unwanted downloads and installations is to avoid clicking intrusive ads.
-If they are displayed on some untrustworthy or unofficial websites related to gambling, adult dating, pornography and so on, they should not be trusted/clicked.
-If a web browser forces to visit unreliable websites or displays unwanted ads regularly, then we recommend to check the list of installed browser apps.
-See if there are any unwanted, unknown add-ons, plug-ins and extensions and eliminate/remove them.
-The same should be done with unwanted programs installed on the operating system.
+If they are displayed on untrustworthy or unofficial websites relating to gambling, adult dating, pornography, and so on, do not trust or click them.
+If a browser forces you to visit dubious websites or displays unwanted ads regularly, check the list of installed browser apps for any unwanted, unknown add-ons, plug-ins, and extensions and eliminate/remove them.
+The same applies to unwanted programs installed on the operating system.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.